How do I get to Camano?

 Is childcare available?

 Yes!
-Included in the children's ticket.
-During class times, parents can bring their children to the camp, where they’ll be engaged in experiential herbal learning of their own!
+It is included in the children's ticket.
+During class times parents can bring their children to the camp where they’ll be engaged in experiential herbal learning of their own!
 Please note that a ticket must be purchased for all children over the age of 2.
 This provides the option of using the children’s camp, or not.

 What is the food situation?

-The Green Gathering has a tradition of holding community potlucks at the beach at dinnertime where we share wild, foraged, and local foods.
-We are excited to announce that in addition there will be catered breakfasts and lunches and some dinners from local chef Chris Nau.
+The Green Gathering has a tradition of holding a community potlucks at the beach on Saturday dinnertime where we share wild-foraged and local foods.
+We are excited to announce that in addition there will be catered breakfasts and lunches and Friday night dinners from local chef Chris Nau.
 Chef Nau has a farm-to-table restaurant in Port Orchard called Bay Street Bistro, and recently placed first the World Chef Challenge.
-In keeping with the Green Gathering’s commitment to affordability and accessibility, meals will be $15 each for an adult and $5 each for a child or you can purchase, at a discount, a meal ticket to cover all the meals.
+In keeping with the Green Gathering’s commitment to affordability and accessibility, meals will be $15 each, breakfast $10 for an adult and $5 each for a child, or you can purchase at a discount a meal ticket to cover all the meals.
 Visit our ticket page to purchase.
 If you are not purchasing meals, please plan to bring a cooler of food with you.
 There are very limited dining options, and all require driving out of the conference.

 What is Dr. Ryan Drum’s herbal clinic?

 Dr. Drum is offering 30min one-on-one consultations for a $40 fee.
-Consultations are purchased on the Green Gathering ticket page; signups for consutation times available upon arrival to the conference.
+Consultations are purchased on the Green Gathering ticket page; signups for consultation times available upon arrival to the conference.

 What is the policy on drug, tobacco, and alcohol use?

 No smoking or drug use inside the group camp/classroom areas please.
 Many people do bring alcohol to share at the potlucks, although the sale of alcohol is not permissible.
-Last year we had a very lively herbal cocktail competition that may spontaneously occur again :)
+Last year we had a very lively herbal cocktail competition that will be happening again!
+Generally the park has a lot of space and freedom to be able to enjoy expressing yourself, however quiet times are 10pm and obvious mayhem is curtailed as well as rampant parking.
+The entrance gates may be closed after dark but are not locked.
+You simply have to manually open/shut them.

 Can I bring my dog?